DennisThie/DennisThie/README.md

 ### Hi there, I'm Dennis 👋

-:man_office_worker: I work at [Xebia Microsoft Services](https://xebia.com/digital-transformation/microsoft-solutions/).
+:man_office_worker: I work at [Xebia Microsoft Services](https://xebia.com/digital-transformation/microsoft-solutions/) in the Netherlands.

 📫 You can reach me at dennis.thie@xebia.com